MegaGarynych/FSBrowser/readme.md

 So, I tried to fork it.
 Original WebConfig project stores web pages on PROGMEM, but I was recently using SPIFFS on ESP8266 and I think it is a good way to store web content.
 I found I was not the first to think this when I noticed about [FSBrowser](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser) example in [ESP8266WebServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer) library.

 This example code has a great bonus.
 A text editor (based on [ACE](https://ace.c9.io/)) with syntax highligth that can be used to edit html on board directly.
-I found a [bug](https://github.com/esp8266/Arduino/pull/1771) on it (already sent to github) and noticed how usefull it is.
+I found a [bug](https://github.com/esp8266/Arduino/pull/1771) on it (already sent to github) and, when fixed, noticed how usefull this editor is.

-This project is a fork of both projects, havind a start framework for my future projects.
+My code is a fork of both projects, and has become a start framework for my future projects.

-I only have to add more HTML data and some funtions to show dynamic data.
+I only have to add more HTML data and some funtions to show dynamic data in order to adapt it to any other task.

-It has integrated NTP syncronization based on my own [NTPClient library](https://github.com/gmag11/NtpClient).
-It can be configured via Web browser too.
+It has integrated NTP syncronization based on my own [NTPClient library](https://github.com/gmag11/NtpClient), that can be configured via Web browser too.

 Configuration is stored on SPIFFS too, in a JSON file.
 So, it recovers config during boot.